globalcve/What-Does-That-Look-Like-in-Code/README.md

 - `START_HERE.md` - The boring normal README
 - `QUICKSTART.md` - How to actually use this thing
 - `EXAMPLES.md` - Good examples (not the dumb ones you tried)
-- `interactive_demo.py` - No installation needed!
-USE THIS IF LAZY!

 ---